Borg-Warner Trophy: First base

 The Borg-Warner Trophy in 1986.
 The first base that was used from 1986 to 2003 is visible.

 Following the 1985 Indianapolis 500, the likeness of race winner Danny Sullivan was added to the trophy.
 His face filled the 69th of the original 70 squares on the trophy body.
 Only one square remained on the body, which would be filled by the 1986 winner.

 In the weeks prior to the 1986 Indianapolis 500, in celebration of the trophy's 50th anniversary, a new cylindrical three-row base was added to the bottom of the trophy.
 It featured room for an additional 18 faces.
 On the base, the first square was filled with a gold likeness of the late Speedway president Tony Hulman.
 The base increased the height of the trophy to 55 in, and the weight to about 95 lb.

 The trophy spent the month of May 1986 with one empty square left on the body, and now room for 17 additional winners on the base.
 The base would have enough room for winners through 2003.
 Bobby Rahal won the 1986 race, and was the final likeness added to the body of the trophy.

 Al Unser won the 1987 race, and became the first race winner to have his likeness added to the first base of the trophy.
 Unser also became the first winner to have likenesses on the body of the trophy (1970, 1971, 1978) as well as the base (1987).
 The layout and lettering of the base mimicked that of the trophy body.
 The driver's name was enscripted in one single line, followed by the year on the next line, and the race average speed below on the third line.

-The likeness of 1989 Indianapolis 500 winner Emerson Fittipaldi was created by 88-year old French sculptor Louis Feron, using the repouseé technique.
+The likeness of 1989 Indianapolis 500 winner Emerson Fittipaldi was created by 88-year old French sculptor Louis Feron, using the repoussé technique.
 Feron used a single flat sheet of silver and painstakingly hammered it into the shape of Fittipaldi's face.

 In 1991, a restoration project was conducted on the trophy.
 As part of the project, a reinforcement rim was added to the base for stability.
 The refurbishment increased the height of the trophy to 60 in, and the weight to over 110 lb.

 The final likeness added to the original base was that of Hélio Castroneves, winner of the 2002 race.